 All you have to do is pick up a couple of those rocks and chuck ‘em into the barrel.
 They’ll take up room in the barrel, pushing the surface of the water up and within reach of your cupped hands.

 This video was filmed as part of a study led by researcher Sarah A. Jelbert and published in a 2014 issue of PLOS One.
 In a nutshell, the study sought to investigate causal learning among New Caledonian crows (or, as they call them, Corvus moneduloides).

 This particular test is essentially a scaled-up version of one of Aesop’s Fables.
 In the tale, the bird demonstrates an understanding of water displacement.

 Many adult humans find this principle intuitive enough: If you crawl into a bathtub, the water level rises.
-However, it turns out that crows usually score as well on this test as 5 to 7 year-old-humans do.
+However, it turns out that crows usually understand this phenomenon about as well as 5 to 7 year-old-humans do.